DanielvandeVelde/real-time-web-1920/README.md

 ### Nickname

+##### Socket event: 'new user'
 When the user joins they get a screen to type in their nickname.
 That form already has some requirements built in, but they are tested again as soon as they reach the server.
 I use a callback to give feedback to the user.
 It checks:

 - If the nickname already exists in the nicknames array on the server
 - If the nickname is empty or undefined
 - If the nickname is over 16 characters

 If any of those are true, it tells the user the nickname is unavailable.
 If these are all false, the username is fine and the following happens:

 - The username gets added to the nickname list on the server